openstack/taskflow/doc/source/notifications.rst

 ========

-Engines provide a way to receive notification on task and flow state transitions, which is useful for monitoring, logging, metrics, debugging and plenty of other tasks.
+Engines provide a way to receive notification on task and flow state transitions (see :doc:`states <states>`), which is useful for monitoring, logging, metrics, debugging and plenty of other tasks.

 To receive these notifications you should register a callback with an instance of the :py:class:`~taskflow.types.notifier.Notifier`